nephlm/gnosis2/docs/source/play/conflict.md

 If it’s Credible that the adversary/adversaries could attack multiple Heroes, the pain pool is reduced by one die for each additional target for this action.
-The GM rolls once and all affected Heros must roll a defense and the Effect is figured out individually for each targeted Hero.
+The GM rolls once and all affected Heroes must roll a defense and the Effect is figured out individually for each targeted Hero.
 The Pain Pool can inflict damage to or suffer backlash from all targeted Heroes.